MICHAEL KAUFMAN LICSW

 c) I’m keeping myself small and meek f) “No risk, no reward.”

 a) Caretaking: You’re just trying to help.
 Acts of Service probably is your Love Language too!
+If we do these things for people, then we will make them happy.
+They will think we are a good partner, friend, child, employee.

 Empathize:

-What do You mean I cannot Control another person?
-There is NOTHING I can do to save this marriage?
-If he wants to leave, there is nothing I can say or do to stop it from happening?!
+If he wants to be mad or leave, there is nothing I can say or do to stop it from happening?!

 Flawed strategy: